charissefoo/charissefoo.github.io/_posts/2017-12-05-the-constructed-ruin.md

 ### Thesis Review

-The following photographs of the review itself were generously provided by <a href="https://aap.cornell.edu/people/william-staffeld" target="_blank">Bill Staffeld</a> and Joyce Han.
+The following photographs of the review itself were generously provided by <a href="https://aap.cornell.edu/people/william-staffeld" target="_blank">Bill Staffeld</a> and <a href="https://www.linkedin.com/in/heesunjoycehan" target="_blank">Joyce Han</a>.

 <span class="image fit"><img src="{% link assets/images/the-constructed-ruin/charisse-foo-the-constructed-ruin-37.jpg %}" alt="" /></span>